Are you tired? Stressed? Busy? Just par for the course for today’s leader, right?

 As leaders, we must do better.
 We need to manage ourselves: setting appropriate boundaries, investing in ourselves and our health, and working smarter, not harder.

-Gregg Vanourek is co-author (with his father, Bob Vanourek) of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the 2013 International Book Award (business: general).
+Gregg Vanourek is co-author (with his father, Bob Vanourek) of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.